What is the Wildlife Act 1975?

 - the best way to encourage compliance with the Act, including whether offences and penalties under the Act are appropriate to punish and deter wildlife crime.

-In its review, the Panel will consider:
+In its review, the Panel considered:

 - contemporary values and expectations around wildlife